 Corby sources more than 90% of its spirits production requirements from HWSL at its production facility in Windsor, Ontario.
-Ungava Spirits Co.
-Ltd. "(Ungava Spirits") produces the Ungava Spirits Brands and operates the Cowansville, Quebec production facility acquired on September 30, 2016.
-The Foreign Affair Winery Ltd., produces the Foreign Affair Brands and operates the winery and vineyard, based in Ontario's Niagara region, acquired on October 2, 2017.
+Corby's wholly-owned subsidiary, Ungava Spirits Co.
+Ltd. ("Ungava Spirits") produces the Ungava Spirits Brands and operates the Cowansville, Quebec production facility acquired on September 30, 2016.
+Corby's wholly-owned subsidiary, the Foreign Affair Winery Ltd., produces the Foreign Affair Wines and operates the winery and vineyard, based in Ontario's Niagara region, acquired on October 2, 2017.
 The Company's remaining production requirements have been outsourced to various third-party vendors including a third-party manufacturer in the United Kingdom ("UK").
 The UK site blends and bottles Lamb's products destined for sale in countries located outside North America.